thomas-bell/intro-web-scraping/README.md

 ## About me:
 Hello I'm [Thomas Bell]().
 I'm an Evangelist here at Galvanize!
-I love making things with technology!
+I love helping people learn and explore their passion for programming.